fylwen/EEGP-AAE/README.md

 # Edge Enhanced Implicit Orientation Learning with Geometric Prior for 6D Pose Estimation

-Original implementation of the paper Yilin Wen, Hao Pan, Lei Yang and Wenping Wang, "Edge Enhanced Implicit Orientation Learning With Geometric Prior for 6D Pose Estimation", RAL, 2020, https://ieeexplore.ieee.org/document/9126189.
+Original implementation of the paper Yilin Wen, Hao Pan, Lei Yang and Wenping Wang, "Edge Enhanced Implicit Orientation Learning With Geometric Prior for 6D Pose Estimation", RAL, 2020, [[Paper]](https://ieeexplore.ieee.org/document/9126189).

-This work improves the Augmented AutoEncoder(https://github.com/DLR-RM/AugmentedAutoencoder) with a self-supervised scheme with the geometric prior imposed on the implicit orientation learning and a combination of color cue with the edge cue.
+This work improves the [Augmented AutoEncoder](https://github.com/DLR-RM/AugmentedAutoencoder) with a self-supervised scheme with the geometric prior imposed on the implicit orientation learning and a combination of color cue with the edge cue.

 ## Citiation
 If you have interest with this work, please consider citing